dazthecorgi/docs/docs/run-node/advanced-configuration.md

   pendingCommitWorkers:  – The number of goroutines used to perform worker operations
   minimumPeersRequired: 3 – Minimum number of peers required for the node to function
   statsMultiaddr:  – The multiaddress for the stats server
-  dataWorkerBaseListenMultiaddr: "/ip4/127.0.0.1/tcp/%d" – Format string for worker listen addresses (pre-2.1), switches to a default of "/ip4/0.0.0.0/tcp/%d` after 2.1
+  dataWorkerBaseListenMultiaddr: "/ip4/0.0.0.0/tcp/%d" – Format string for worker listen addresses, if the prior default using localhost addresses is present, it will switch to the new default automatically.
-  dataWorkerBaseListenPort: 40000 – Starting port number for worker processes (pre-2.1)
-  dataWorkerBaseP2PPort: 50000 – Starting port number for worker p2p communication (2.1+)
+  dataWorkerBaseP2PPort: 50000 – Starting port number for worker p2p communication
-  dataWorkerBaseStreamPort: 60000 – Starting port number for worker streaming (2.1+)
+  dataWorkerBaseStreamPort: 60000 – Starting port number for worker streaming
   dataWorkerMemoryLimit: 1880981504 – Memory limit for each worker process (1.75 GiB)
-  dataWorkerMultiaddrs: <string[]> – Manual specification of worker multiaddresses (ignored after 2.1 cutoff)
-  dataWorkerP2PMultiaddrs: <string[]> – Manual specification of worker p2p multiaddresses (2.1+)
+  dataWorkerP2PMultiaddrs: <string[]> – Manual specification of worker p2p multiaddresses
-  dataWorkerStreamMultiaddrs: <string[]> – Manual specification of worker stream multiaddresses (2.1+)
+  dataWorkerStreamMultiaddrs: <string[]> – Manual specification of worker stream multiaddresses
-  dataWorkerFilters: <string[]> – Manual specification of shard filters chosen by workers (2.1+)
+  dataWorkerFilters: <string[]> – Manual specification of shard filters chosen by workers
   dataWorkerCount:  – Number of data worker processes to spawn
   multisigProverEnrollmentPaths: <string[]> – Paths to enrollment keys for multisig proving
-  fullProver: false – Whether to fully verify execution (false enables light prover, 2.0 only)
   autoMergeCoins: false – Whether to automatically merge coins after minting
   syncTimeout: 4s – Maximum wait time for frame downloads from peers
   syncCandidates: 8 – Number of candidate peers per category to sync with